ndrean/caching_an_api/README.md

 A GenServer can be supervised but the data is lost.

 - [ETS](https://www.erlang.org/doc/man/ets.html)
-It is an in-build in-memory key-value database localized in a node and it's life shelf is dependant upon the process that created it: it lives and dies with an individual process.
+It is an in-build in-memory key-value data store localized in a node and it's life shelf is dependant upon the process that created it: it lives and dies with an individual process.
 The data store is **not distributed**: other nodes within a cluster can't access to it.
 Data is saved with tuples and there is no need to serialize values.
 The default flag `:protected` means that any process can read from the Ets database whilst only the Ets process can write.
 It then offers shared, concurrent read access to data (meaning scaling upon the number of CPUs used).